April 2020: Week 4 | Ideas for Every Day

 Imagine your whole family, or class, wearing the same outfit today - talk about solidarity!
 Or pair up and have a contest.
 Phone a friend and dress the same, then meet up virtually.
 Then again, it’s not twin day, so you could choose a person you admire (real or imaginary) and dress up like them.
 Don’t forget to take a picture; this is sure to make a lasting memory!

 You know, I’ve really missed going to our local library.
 Often, I find myself thinking of going there to check out a book and then remember it’s closed.
 So, imagine my surprise when I visited their website today and noticed a complete transformation.
 Friends, these library workers don’t stop.
 They have the widest, most-organized selection of high-quality digital resources I think I’ve yet to come across.
 The American Library Association recently changed the theme of Library Appreciation Week from “Find Your Place at the Library,” to “Find the Library at Your Place,” and that’s exactly what I found when I visited my library’s website.
 So, if you haven’t already, I encourage you to do the same.

 With all the work these library workers are doing, let’s spread the love.
 Nominate your favorite library worker here.

-Or, your 3rd-8th grade learner could always learn about the Dewey Decimal System with this lesson at Education World.
-Your learners task is to help Huey and Louie – two boys that made a terrible mess at the library – return the library to order.
+Or, your Third to Eighth Grade learner could always learn about the Dewey Decimal System with this lesson at Education World.
+Your learner's task is to help Huey and Louie, two boys that made a terrible mess at the library, return the library to order.
 In order to do so, they’ll need to familiarize themselves with the Dewey Decimal System using online tools.
 Included, for the leader’s convenience, is a worksheet and answer key.

 April 22nd – Earth Day